Economy of India under the British Raj: Impact on trade

 The British East India Company had forced open the large Indian market to British goods, which could be sold in India without tariffs or duties, compared to local Indian producers who were heavily taxed.
 At the same time, protectionist policies in Britain, such as bans and high tariffs, were implemented to restrict Indian textiles from being sold there.
 The British enforced tariffs and duties of 70-80% on textiles produced in India, making them impractical for export.
-In the early 1700's, India had a hold of 25% of the global textile trade.
+In the early 1700s, India had a hold of 25% of the global textile trade.
 Raw cotton, however, was imported without tariffs from India to British factories.
 The factories manufactured textiles from Indian cotton and sold them back to the Indian market.
 British economic policies gave them a monopoly over India's large market and cotton resources.
 India served as both a significant supplier of raw goods to British manufacturers and a large captive market for British manufactured goods.
 With the export of manufactured goods rendered unviable over the period of British rule, India's share of global manufacturing exports dropped from 27% to 2%.
-On the contrary, exports from Britain to India soared with duty-free goods that Indian goods could no longer compete with on quality or price.
+In contrast, exports from Britain to India soared with duty-free goods that Indian goods could no longer compete with on quality or price.

 The damage to the textile industry went beyond just a decrease in production and export.
 As industrial production was severely disrupted, Indian workers were forced into agriculture at levels unsustainable by the land.
 Rural wages were then driven down by the newly crowded market of agricultural workers.
-Additionally, these workers used cloth making as a backup source of income if weather affected their crops.
+These workers had used cloth making as a backup source of income if weather affected their crops.
 This was no longer a viable option for them.
 Ultimately, poverty in rural India was catalyzed by the policies deployed by the British.